cajuinasaogeraldo/sveltia-cms/README.md

 - We closely monitor and analyze the predecessor’s issue tracker
 - We rearchitect the entire user experience (UX) and developer experience (DX)

-This “total reboot” has enabled us to implement hundreds of improvements without getting stuck in a legacy system.
+This "total reboot” has enabled us to implement hundreds of improvements without getting stuck in a legacy system.
 Furthermore:

 - We dedicate significant time and effort to modernizing the platform
 - We continue to address [issues](https://github.com/decaporg/decap-cms/issues) reported in the predecessor’s repository